Build AI agents for project coordination. Keep status, deadlines, and meetings moving.

 Where Project Coordinator teams usually start

 Project Coordinator teams usually start with the repeatable jobs that eat time every week: compile every project update without chasing anyone, get ahead of every due date, and schedule every project meeting in one step.
 For project coordinators who need updates, deadlines, and meeting follow-up to keep moving without manual chasing.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions